 The Master of Social Work Program prepares social workers for leadership in family-centered and advanced social work practice.
 The curriculum is solidly grounded in social systems theory.
-Consistent with the mission of Newman University, the program seeks to educate students for service to individuals, families, groups, communities and the profession.
+Consistent with the mission of Newman University, the program seeks to educate students for service to individuals, families, groups, and communities.

 Graduates of the program are eligible for licensure as professional social workers through the Behavioral Sciences Regulatory Board (BSRB) in Kansas and through the Department of Regulatory Agencies (DORA) in Colorado.

 Master of Social Work (MSW)